Off/For the Earth (a short film by Robbie Beahrs)

 filmed in the Altai Mountains near Tsengel sum, Bayan-Ölgii, Western Mongolia

-Screened at the University of Helsinki (Finland) and Tuvan Institute of Humanitarian Research (Kyzyl, Russia) in March 2017
+Preview screenings at the University of Helsinki (Finland) and Tuvan Institute of Humanitarian Research (Kyzyl, Russia)

 Mapping Voices and Landscapes in Tuva is an ongoing arts-research collaboration with Todoriki Masahiko (voice, Tuvan traditional instruments) and Robbie Beahrs (live composition with field recordings/videos) based on cross-cultural interpretations of folk songs and nomadic musical practices in the Tuva Republic (Russia).
 Premiered at FlyTrap Studios in Oakland, CA on 9 Nov.
 2013.